Renting a Scooter or Motorcycle in Greece — License Requirements

 - 79.02 / 79(2) — certain L-category vehicles (not standard two-wheel)

-Licences showing these limitations are not valid for two-wheel scooters/motorcycles in Greece.⑦⑧
+Licenses showing these limitations are not valid for two-wheel scooters/motorcycles in Greece.⑦⑧

 6) What to bring to pickup (checklist)

-- Passport/ID (same name as the licence).
+- Passport/ID (same name as the license).

 - Credit card in the renter’s name for the security deposit.